OpenSourceRisk/ORE-SWIG/tutorials.06.notebooks.md

 ## Install required Python modules

+The Notebook examples require Jupyter, the ORE Python module and a few additional packages.

     python -m pip install open-source-risk-engine pytest matplotlib pandas plotly jupyter_server==2.8.0 jupyter

 ## Launch Jupyter with reference to the Notebooks directory

     python -m jupyterlab --notebook-dir=/path/to/OREAnalytics-SWIG/Python/Examples/Notebooks

+This opens a browser window that shows the list of Example folders on the left hand side.
+Double click to change into any of the Example folders and then double click the Jupyter notebook to open.

 ## Exit the virtual environment